 - Enter your search terms and view results.

-Enter your search terms from the Research Databases tab on the library home page or use the Advanced Search screen for more search options.
+Enter your search terms from the Research Resources tab on the library home page or use the Advanced Search screen for more search options.
 Your results will look like this:

 - Add additional resources.

 Select additional resources from the right panel and click Update to add the results from those databases.

 Use the left panel to narrow down your results to more specific criteria.

 Click the HTML Full Text or PDF Full Text link to read the item, orclick the Find It button to see if another database has the full text.
 (If full text is not available, the Find It menu will give you the option to get the item through DocumentExpress.)